m-rphy/rustinisation/README.md

 ## *Intermediate*

 This is just beginning, but I am starting with generics.
-I will then move onto traits, including supertraits, trait bounds, trait objects, deriving traits, and The Orphan Rule,
+I will then move onto traits, including supertraits, trait bounds, trait objects, deriving traits, and The Orphan Rule.

+## *Advanced*

+It's a ways away as of now, by we'll focus on async and unsafe Rust!